Stefan Stojanović (footballer, born 1988)

-Stefan "Šilja" Stojanović (Cтeфaн Cтojaнoвић; born 12 January 1988) is a Serbian footballer who plays as a forward for Jagodina.
+Stefan "Šilja" Stojanović (Cтeфaн Cтojaнoвић; born 12 January 1988) is a Serbian former professional footballer who played as a forward.

-Club career
+Career

 Early years

 Born in Jagodina, Stojanović started playing football with football club Rudar, based in Plažane, after which he moved to Svilajnac, where he also played in academy since the age of 14, when he moved to OFK Beograd.
 He joined the first team at the age of 17, during the 2005–06 Serbia and Montenegro SuperLiga campaign.
 Later he moved in Hungary, where he spent 2 seasons with Diósgyőri VTK between 2006 and 2008, but without official caps for the first team.

 BSK Borča

 Stojanović returned to Serbia and joined BSK Borča for the 2008–09 season.
 In the first season with club, Stojanović made his first senior appearances and noted 10 Serbian First League caps.
 Winning First League side, BSK Borča was promoted in the best level league of Serbia for the next season, and Stojanović made his Serbian SuperLiga debut in the match against Mladi Radnik, played on 15 August 2009.
 During the time he spent with BSK Borča, he was mostly used as a defender, usually as a left side full-back or wing-back.
 Stojanović also made 9 SuperLiga appearances for the 2009–10 season, equal as the previous season, but scored 1 goal from the direct free kick in 3rd fixture match against Smederevo.